 20. Super Mario Kart (SNES)

-The granddaddy of kart racing and my favorite racing series period.
+The granddaddy of kart racing.

 21. Super Mario Bros.
 3 (NES)